-- to plan and execute the exploration and evaluation work required to delineate and develop economic uranium resources at Christie Lake, as part of our project earn-in; - to find new uranium deposits at the Hidden Bay Project and in the Western Athabasca Projects with our joint-venture partner AREVA; - to continue the exploration and evaluation work required to delineate and develop economic uranium resources at Shea Creek; - to advance the evaluation/development process at the Horseshoe, Raven and West Bear uranium deposits at the Hidden Bay Project to a production decision once uranium commodity prices have demonstrated a sustained recovery from current spot and long-term prices; and - to maintain, explore and advance to discovery its other uranium projects.
+- To plan and execute the exploration and evaluation work required to delineate and develop economic uranium resources at Christie Lake, as part of our project earn-in. - To continue the exploration and evaluation work required to delineate and develop economic uranium resources at Shea Creek. - To advance the evaluation/development process at our 100%-owned Horseshoe and Raven uranium deposits to a production decision once uranium commodity prices have demonstrated a sustained recovery from current spot and long-term prices. - To explore our West Bear Cobalt-Nickel Prospect for cobalt and nickel to take advantage of the rapid growth in the demand for cobalt due to the anticipated growth in electric vehicle manufacturing. - To find new uranium deposits at the 100%-owned Hidden Bay Project and at the Western Athabasca Projects with our joint-venture partner Orano. - To evaluate and make timely acquisitions of uranium and cobalt projects in favorable, low-cost jurisdictions.